Educational inequality in the United States: Achievement gap

 There are several factors that can explain the achievement gap.
-Among some of the most studied and popular theories are that predominantly Black/Latino schools are concentrated in low SES neighborhoods that do not receive adequate resources to invest in their student's education (such as the ability to pay for qualified teachers) and that parental participation in Black and Latino families lags behind White families.
-Family influence is significant as shown in a study that demonstrated how high levels of parental involvement in low income communities can actually assist in mitigating the achievement gap.
+Among some of the most studied and popular theories are that predominantly Black/Latino schools are concentrated in low-SES neighborhoods that do not receive adequate resources to invest in their students' education (such as the ability to pay for qualified teachers) and that parental participation in Black and Latino families lags behind that of white families.
+Family influence is significant as shown in a study that demonstrated how high levels of parental involvement in low-income communities can actually assist in mitigating the achievement gap.

 Summer learning gap

 An imbalance in resources at home creates a phenomenon called the summer learning gap.
-This exhibits the impact of resources outside of school that influence a child's education progression.
-It uncovers a troubling contrast between the growth in math skills over the summer between children of high SES and children of low SES.
+This refers to the impact of resources outside of school that influence a child's education progression.
+There is a troubling contrast between the growth in math skills over the summer between high-SES and low-SES children.

-The graph displaying the summer learning gap shows the higher SES children starting above the lower SES children at year one.
-The higher SES children are already ahead of the lower SES children before grade school even starts because of the amount of resources available to them at home.
-This may be due to their early introduction into literacy and higher vocabulary due to the higher amount of words they are exposed to as mention in a previous paragraph.
-Also, the lower SES children's access to books is solely through school, and their reading skills are not developed at all at year one because they have not had the exposure yet.
+Higher-SES children are already ahead of the lower-SES children before grade school starts because of the amount of resources available to them at home.
+This may be due to their early introduction into literacy and higher vocabulary due to the higher amount of words they are exposed to.
+Also, the lower-SES children's access to books comes solely through school, and their reading skills are not developed at all at year one because they have not had sufficient exposure.

-As the graph goes on, it is evident that the two groups of children learn at the same rate only when they are in school.
-The higher SES students are still above the lower SES students because the rate of learning of the children changes radically during the summer.
-In the summer, the higher SES children show a very slight increase in learning.
+The two groups of children learn at the same rate only when they are in school.
+The higher-SES students are still above the lower-SES students because the rate of learning of the children changes radically during the summer.
+In the summer, the higher-SES children show a very slight increase in learning.
 This is due to their access to various resources during the summer months.
 Their families are able to enroll them in summer enrichment activities such as summer camp.
-These activities ensures that they are still being educationally stimulated even when not in school.
-While at the same time, lower SES students show evidence of a slight decrease in learning during the summer months.
-Lower SES students do not have the same opportunities as the higher SES students.
-During the summer, these students are not focused on learning during the summer.
-Their parents do not enroll them in as many summer activities because they cannot afford them and so the children have more autonomy and freedom in those three months.
-They are concerned with having fun, and thus forget some of what they gained during the school year.
-This continuing disparity from year to year results in an approximately 100 point difference in their math scores at year six.
+These activities ensures that children are still being educationally stimulated even when not in school.
+While at the same time, lower-SES students show evidence of a slight decrease in learning during the summer months.
+Lower-SES students do not have the same opportunities as the higher-SES students.
+During the summer, these students are not focused on learning.
+Their parents do not enroll them in as many summer activities because they cannot afford them, so the children have more autonomy and freedom in those three months.
+They are concerned with having fun, and forget some of what they gained during the school year.
+This continuing disparity from year to year results in an approximately 100-point difference in their math scores after six years of school.